inria-UFF/VRPSolverEasy/README.md

 There is two differents way to install `VRPSolverEasy` :

-The first way is to install it with `pip` (it doesn't work because the package is temporarly private)  :
+The first way is to install it with `pip`
 ```
 python -m pip install VRPSolverEasy
 ```